UoB-COMSM0166/2025-group-26/WeekHomework/week3.md

 |  | level up progress(coin)

-**Space shooter**
+**Space shooter**<br>
-     The second game is based on the classic space shooting genre, featuring a variety of aircraft and bullet types to create a         rich combat experience.
+     The second game is based on the classic space shooting genre, featuring a variety of aircraft and bullet types to create a         rich combat experience.<br>
      We also designed an upgrade and ranking system, allowing players to track their progress—such as how long they’ve played, how      many times they’ve upgraded, and how much damage they've taken—adding a sense of achievement and motivation to keep playing.
      ![簡報1_page-0001](https://github.com/user-attachments/assets/019cb81b-58b4-4d2e-9a8b-1b5901d9ca5a)